madmous/madClones/README.md

 ## Live demo

-[SignUp](http://trello-clone-client.s3-website.eu-west-2.amazonaws.com/) and start using the application.
+[SignUp](http://trello-clone-client.s3-website.eu-west-2.amazonaws.com/signup) and start using the application or [Login](http://trello-clone-client.s3-website.eu-west-2.amazonaws.com/) with Test (name) and Test(password)
 The redux logger was added to show the process.
 Expect a lot of changes and database to be cleared often.

 ## Description